 Jira Sprint Metrics

-Velocity trend (last 3 sprints), current blocked ticket count, scope change percentage, and cycle time median.
-Each metric is compared against the value at the time of the previous 1:1.
-A velocity drop of more than 15% or a blocked count increase of 2+ triggers a highlight flag.
+Velocity over the last three sprints, current blocked count, scope churn, cycle time median.
+Each compared against the value frozen at the previous 1:1.
+A velocity drop above 15% or a blocked-count jump of 2+ trips a highlight flag.
+The threshold is the constraint; the comparison is the mechanism.

 GitHub Pull Request Activity

-Open PRs authored by the direct report, PRs reviewed, average review turnaround time, and any PRs that have been open longer than 72 hours.
-The brief groups PRs by status: merged, in review, and stale.
+Open PRs authored by the report, PRs they reviewed, average review turnaround, and any PR open beyond 72 hours.
+Grouped by status: merged, in review, stale.
+PR-age drift is one of the earliest signals that someone is stuck — earlier than they will say it out loud.

 Most Recent 5/15 Report